 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Autodesk reported total carbon emissions of approximately 155,000,000 kg CO2e.
-This includes 555,000 kg CO2e from Scope 1 emissions, 3,720,000 kg CO2e from Scope 2 (market-based), and a significant 151,000,000 kg CO2e from Scope 3 emissions, which encompass various categories such as purchased goods and services (90,200,000 kg CO2e) and business travel (46,500,000 kg CO2e).
-Autodesk has set ambitious climate commitments, aiming for net zero emissions by 2050.
-The company has established specific reduction targets, including a 50% reduction in absolute Scope 1 and 2 GHG emissions by FY2031 from a FY2020 baseline.
-Additionally, Autodesk aims to reduce Scope 3 emissions by 55% per dollar of gross profit over the same timeframe.
-Furthermore, they are committed to ensuring that 26.5% of their suppliers by emissions will have science-based targets by FY2027 and will continue sourcing 100% renewable electricity through FY2031.
-These initiatives reflect Autodesk's dedication to addressing climate change and reducing its carbon footprint, aligning with industry standards for sustainability and environmental responsibility.
+In 2025, Autodesk reported total carbon emissions of approximately 155,000,000 kg CO2e, with Scope 1 emissions at about 1,080,000 kg CO2e, Scope 2 emissions at approximately 7,000 kg CO2e (market-based) and 7,150,000 kg CO2e (location-based), and Scope 3 emissions reaching about 154,000,000 kg CO2e.
+Significant contributors to Scope 3 emissions included purchased goods and services (about 92,800,000 kg CO2e) and business travel (approximately 45,100,000 kg CO2e).
+Autodesk has set ambitious climate commitments, aiming for a 50% reduction in absolute Scope 1 and 2 GHG emissions by FY2031 from a FY2020 baseline.
+Additionally, the company targets a 55% reduction in Scope 3 emissions per dollar of gross profit over the same timeframe.
+Autodesk also commits to ensuring that 26.5% of its suppliers by emissions will have science-based targets by FY2027 and to sourcing 100% renewable electricity annually through FY2031.
+Previously, Autodesk aimed to reduce carbon emissions across its value chain by 43% by FY2020 compared to FY2009 levels.
+The company is on track to achieve an 85% absolute reduction in GHG emissions by 2050, following its Corporate Finance Approach to Climate-Stabilizing Targets (C-FACT) methodology.
+Overall, Autodesk's climate strategy reflects a strong commitment to sustainability and significant reductions in carbon emissions across all scopes, aligning with industry standards and climate science.

 Access structured emissions data, company-specific emission factors, and source documents